-The Georgetown University program at the different Spanish universities (UCM and Comillas) is supervised by the staff, that alternate sites during the week to meet with students and run the program.
+The Georgetown University program at the different Spanish universities (UCM and Comillas) is supervised by a Program Director and a Housing Coordinator.
 Program participants have the staff's home phone numbers as well as the office phones and these are readily available for regular and emergency issues.
+The staff are available via whatsapp, in the UCM program office or by appointment.

 Ani and Miky at the 25th anniversary celebration